mhansen/graphviz-docs/content/en/docs/attrs/shapefile.md

 types:
 - string
 used_by: "N"
-description: A file containing user-supplied node content.
+description: A file containing user-supplied node content
 ---
 *(Deprecated)*.